-The courses listed below outline the requirements for graduation for students entering this program in the 2010-2011 academic year.
+The courses listed below outline the requirements for graduation for students entering this program in the 2011-2012 academic year.
 Requirements for graduation may vary depending on the semester in which a student is admitted to their program.
-Current/continuing students should consult their degree progress report available through their inside MATC account for specific graduation requirements.
+Current/continuing students should consult their degree progress report available through their student center account for specific graduation requirements.
 Program requirements are subject to change.

 Hrs/week

 First Seme ster Credits Lec-Lab

 10-316-101 Principles of Sanitation 1 1-0

-10-316-106 Food Theory 2
+10-316-106 Food Theory 2 2-0

-10-316-111 Professional Cooking 1 4
+10-316-111 Professional Cooking 1 4 0-8

-10-316-118 Meat Cutting
+10-316-118 Meat Cutting 1 0.5-1

 10-316-112 Cuisines of the World 4 0-8

 Semester Total 12

+Second Se mostor